NetOpWibby/DSGN/resume/index.md

 HTML5 and CSS3/Sass, wire-framing, responsive-first design, working knowledge of vanilla JavaScript, jQuery, and several JavaScript frameworks.
 Why are there so many?

+I've also been getting into NW.js (node-webkit).
+It has allowed me to get some of my crazy ideas off the ground.

 ### Adobe Photoshop

 Simply put, I know how to design a website in Photoshop and code it afterwards.
 Nowadays, I tend to just sketch a wireframe with pen/cil and paper.
 Affinity Designer may replace Photoshop for me soon though.